 Tesla Motor’s engineers made a stunning design choice when they developed the Tesla Model 3.
 They abandoned the conventionally-used and well-proven induction motors and replaced them with a new kind of motor, called the IPMSynRM motor.
+Ipm SynRM motor is also recognized with the name of IPM motor.
 These motors have a totally different design, making use of both magnetic and reluctance action.

 Every motor has a rotor and stator arrangement.
 Clearly, as you can see in the Fig:1 below, the rotating part of an induction motor is an arrangement of conducting bars.
 Once Stator creates a rotating magnetic field.
 This fluctuating field interacts with the rotor bars and generates currents in the rotor bars.